sod2003/portfolio/README.md

 - [X] Built
 - [ ] Hosted

-### projectmgt
-This folder contains files from a school project where I intended to build and host my design for a PM application.

-- [ ] Built
-- [ ] Hosted

 ### python-scripts
 A folder for my Python scripts.
 This was probably the most fun to experiment with.